Vuzix/sdk-usbcviewer/README.md

 You can disable/enable the touchpad with `USBCDeviceManager.shared(context).touchpadInterface?.setTouchPadEnabled(true/false)`.
 You can swap the horizontal, vertical, pan, scroll and zoom directions by calling:
 `USBCDeviceManager.shared(context).touchpadInterface?.setTouchPadOrientation(<TouchPadSettings>)`  and passing in a TouchPadSettings object.

+### UVC Camera
+The best way for Android to handle an external UVC camera is with an external C library called [libUVC](https://github.com/libuvc/libuvc).
+We have demo'd the UVC camera in an unrooted Android phone using the open source Android library [UVCCamera](https://github.com/saki4510t/UVCCamera).
+UVCCamera wraps libUVC and exposes it to Android.
+In our testing it does show the camera stream and you can control the camera.
+We did find a few bugs using this version, so your milage may vary.

 ## Technical Support
 Developers that own Vuzix USB-C viewer hardware may direct integration questions to